RuslanLozhkin/emergencyMap/README.md

   ***
 # Emergency map readme
  ## Description:
   > This Nuxt web map project is dedicated to working with geodata related to emergencies.
-It allows you to: select an area, calculate the area of the selected area,
+It allows you to: select an area, calculate the area,
   > calculate the distance between objects, save the geodata as a separate layer.

   ## Tools used: